busra99/busra99/README.md

 # 💫 About Me:
 I'm Jr level Data Scientists from Turkey.
-I really enjoy <br>learning new languages.
-I mostly work on data science <br>and machine learning studies with Python and R. Currently<br>working on MySQL skills.
+I really enjoy learning new languages.
+I mostly work on data science and machine learning with Python and R. Currently working on MySQL skills.

 ## 🌐 Socials: